Self-Improving Loops for Visual Robotic Planning: Experiments

-In Figure~\ref{fig:franka_sail_visual_plans_comparison_all_tasks}, we qualitatively illustrate the visual plans for real robot manipulation and MetaWorld tasks at Iteration 0 (top) and Iteration 2 (bottom).
-Without observing any demonstrations of the specified tasks at Iteration 0, IPA often synthesizes a visual plan with blurry objects where the robot arm execute the task incorrectly.
-On the other hand, two iterations of SAIL not only improves the clarity of the visual plans, but also demonstrate successful task completion behaviors in the same initial layout.
-By following the plan via an inverse dynamics model, the robot arm is able to execute the task successfully in the actual environment interaction (as shown in Appendix~\ref{sec:additional_qualitative_visuals}).
+One important observation from Table~\ref{table:silvr_baseline_results} is that the generalization capability of the visual planner in solving novel tasks has a fundamental impact on self-improving dynamics.
+When the task of interest is exceptionally challenging or involves confounding factors, the capacity of the in-domain video model alone might not be sufficient to elicit self-improving behaviors.
+In the real-world experimental setup, we adapt our in-domain model with an internet-pretrained video prior, AnimateDiff, to further strengthen the zero-shot generalization and adaptability of the visual planner.
+In Figure~\ref{fig:franka_sail_visual_plans_comparison_all_tasks}, we qualitatively illustrate the improvements of generated visual plans after two SILVR iterations in combination with AnimateDiff.
+Without observing any demonstrations of the specified tasks at Iteration 0, the visual planner can synthesize plans with blurry objects where the robot arm executes the task incorrectly.
+On the other hand, two iterations of SILVR not only improve the clarity of the visual plans, but also demonstrate successful task completion behaviors in the same initial layout.